GBHyland/Automate-Custom-UI/Day1-Scripting-in-Automate.md

 ---

 ## 🧪 LAB 3: Process changes & Error Handling
+> [!NOTE]
-The process currently attempts to create a claim folder.
+> **Lab Objective:** The process currently attempts to create a claim folder.
 If the expected base claims directory does not exist, the process needs a controlled way to handle the failure.
 You will add an error path that informs the user of the problem instead of allowing the process to fail without explanation.

 1. Create a process variable called: ```customErrorMessage```
 2. Select the Create Folder task.